TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/DatabaseQueryProcessor.rst

    :type: :ref:`if` condition
    :default: ''

-   If the condition is not met the data is not processed
+   Only if the condition is met the data processor is executed.

 .. confval:: table